Jackevansevo/PySwear/README.md

 #Pyswear
 Web Project to count the occurrences of swear words in popular rap artists' songs

+View a live demo of the website at [pyswear.herokuapp.com](pyswear.herokuapp.com)

 ## Building and Running Project Locally
 This project was built in Python3 so may not be 100% backwards compatible with older versions.
 To install Python3 see: (https://www.python.org/downloads/)